dominicochua/SmartPadala/README.md

  - current cash on hand
  - current cash inside your smart padala number
  - number of padala and claimer within the day
- - amount of claimed and palada within the day
+ - amount of claimed and padala within the day